mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/index.md

 1. Enter the **Role ARN**.

 1. You can add an **External ID** if you share the Role with a 3rd party.
 External IDs secure your environment from accidentally used roles.
-[Here you can read more about External IDs][external_id].
+[Read more about External IDs][external_id].

 1. Select **Save** to save your provider.